 The outer crusts add a different texture to the cheese stick.
 They improve the chewiness and enhance the umami taste of the snack.

 Cheese Kamaboko (Chiikama)

-Cheese Kakidane is a type of “Kaki no Tane (柿の種)” cracker coated in a thin layer of processed cheese.
+Cheese Kakidane is a variant of Kaki no Tane (柿の種) rice cracker coated in a layer of processed cheese.

 Flavored with soy sauce and red chili pepper, Kaki no Tane itself is savory and a little bit spicy.

 But combined with mild cheese, the spiciness/heat of the snack is almost offset.
 Instead, the resultant treats get a rich taste and can be a favorite of everyone.